aspuru-guzik-group/funsies/paper/paper.md

 incremental recomputing.

-Using hash addresses also enables decentralization, as we can rely on the unlikeliness of hash collisions[@stevens_first_2017] to eliminate centralized locks.
+Using hash addresses also enables decentralization, as we can rely on the unlikeliness of hash collisions [@stevens_first_2017] to eliminate centralized locks.
 An important advantage of this approach is that it allows worker processes to generate their own workflows of tasks dynamically.
-Results from these dynamic workflows can be collected and used further in the workflow description, provided they can be reduced to a number of outputs known at compile time, a technique similar to MapReduce.[@dean_mapreduce_2004]
+Results from these dynamic workflows can be collected and used further in the workflow description, provided they can be reduced to a number of outputs known at compile time, a technique similar to MapReduce [@dean_mapreduce_2004].

-As of now, we have published one project7 that used an earlier iteration of `funsies`, and are using it in multiple ongoing inquiries.
+As of now, we have published one project [@pollice:2021] that used an earlier iteration of `funsies`, and are using it in multiple ongoing inquiries.
 We provide several sample workflows on Github, with a focus on computational chemistry, quantum computing, and high-performance computing infrastructure.

 We intend to maintain `funsies` and of course welcome collaborations from